Goals

 into an "object

 file".
 The assembler takes in assembly instructions (text) and translates to machine-encoded instructions (binary).
-In addition to the encoded instructions, the object file includes some additional information in it that we don't need – we just want the
+In addition to the encoded instructions, the object file includes some extra data we don't need – we just want the

 program.
 The command riscv64-unknown-elf-objcopy